emifos/CA-JS1/README.md

 ## **Description**
 This application retrivies product data from a chosen API endpoint (Rainy Days).
 I reused parts of the structure and styling from Rainy Days assignment as a foundation.
 This application retrivies product data from the chosen API endpoint and displays it dynamically on the homepage.
 User can filter products, view detailed product- pages, add items to the basket, remove items, and complete the checkout process with a confirmation screen.

+The homepage icludes a homepage with a product list, a product detail page, a checkout page showing the basket, and a confirmation page displayed after the user completes the order.

+User can view all products on the homepage, filter products by gender, open a single product page, add items to the basket, remove them, view a summary on the checkout page, and see an order confirmation after completing the purchase.

+The project displays error messages when something goes wrong during API requests and shows loading indicator while data is being fetched.
+No hardcoded product data is used.

 ## **Built With**